Bila Tserkva: Return under Polish rule

-The next owner was Great Crown Hetman Stanisław Jan Jabłonowski.
-In 1702, the castle was taken by the Cossack leader, Semyon Paliy who made it his domain.
+The next owner of the town was Great Crown Hetman Stanisław Jan Jabłonowski.
+In 1702, the castle was taken by the Cossack leader Semen Paliy who made Bila Tserkva the centre of his rebellion.
 In 1708, the town was overrun by prince Golitsyn's Russian army.
 The next owner of the town was Jan Stanisław Jabłonowski, then Stanisław Wincenty Jabłonowski who erected a catholic church.
 After him ownership passed to Jerzy August Mniszech.
 The town was substantially refortified.

 In 1774, Bila Tserkva (Biała Cerkiew), then the seat of the sub-prefecture (Starostwo), came into the possession of Stanisław August Poniatowski who that same year granted the property to Franciszek Ksawery Branicki, Poland's Grand Hetman who then built his urban residence, the Winter Palace complex and a country residence with the "Oleksandriia" Arboretum (named after his wife Aleksandra Branicka).
 He founded the Catholic Church of John the Baptist, and started construction of the Orthodox church, which was completed by his successor, his son Count Władysław Grzegorz Branicki.
 The latter also built the gymnasium-school complex in Bila Tserkva.
 Aleksander Branicki, the youngest grandson of the hetman, renovated and finished Mazepa's Orthodox church.
 Under the rule of count Władysław Michał Branicki, Bila Tserkva developed into a regional commercial and manufacturing centre.

 Various Polish Crown Army units were stationed in the city at various times, including the 5th and 6th National Cavalry Brigades and 4th Infantry Regiment.